 I see a lot of job descriptions in the creative industry that make me cringe.
 Job descriptions that talk about being best friends, snuggling with puppies, working in pajamas, and eating pizza.
-Please DO NOT let this be you!!
+Just DON’T!

 The job description you create sets the tone for your company culture and standard for work performance.
 Set yourself and your team members up for success by writing a thorough and professional job description.

 What is your company about?
 What does your company value?
 What is your mission?
 Sharing this information provides insight into the company culture so you attract candidates with similar values who believe in your mission.

 Describe the characteristics of the ideal candidate and a summary of their role.
 What type of candidate will best excel in this role?

 What will the candidate be responsible for should they be hired?
 This list is NOT all-inclusive but should give a general overview of their primary responsibilities.
 This list allows candidates to know if this position is a good fit for them.
 Are the tasks listed here something they can and want to excel at?
 You want to set the future team members up for success so be detailed.

 List the skills, experience, and traits of the ideal candidate.
 Skills and experience are tangible items that can easily be identified and required of all candidates you choose to interview.
 Traits are more subjective and may be identified during the interview process.